Giphy/giphy-js/packages/svelte-components/README.md

 This package provides components that help you display gifs on a website.
 It works in tandem with [@giphy/js-fetch-api](../fetch-api/) and [@giphy/js-types](../types) packages

 There are three main components: Gif, Grid, and Carousel described below.
 Feel free to poke around the `src/routes` dir for working examples

+## A note about pingbacks

+This SDK sends analytics events back to GIPHY in the form of pingbacks to help us improve the quality of search results for your users.
+You may want to consider advising your users of this in your app's privacy policy.

 ## Gif